ssciwr/sustainable_development_course/README.md

 # Units
-## 1. Introduction to git: Using GitHub
+## 1. Introduction to git: Using git and GitHub
 [Go to unit 1](unit1/README.md)
+1. Git basics
+1. Jupyter notebook basics
 1. Creating a new repository
-1. Branching and pull requests
-1. Code review and merging
+1. Pre-commit hooks
+1. Creating branches
+1. Merging branches

-In this unit, we will work on jupyter notebooks.
+In this unit, we will work on jupyter notebooks in our own repositories on GitHub.

 ## 2. Clean coding as a team: Adhere to guidelines and common coding principles
 [Go to unit 2](unit2/README.md)